Simhyeon/r4d/docs/usage.md

 # Other flags
--n                    # Always use unix newline (default is '\r\n' in windows platform) -p, --purge           # Purge mode, print nothing if a macro doesn't exist -g, --greedy          # Always enable greedy for every macro invocation -D, --discard         # Discard all output
+-n                    # Always use unix newline (default is '\r\n' in windows platform) -p, --purge           # Purge mode, print nothing if a macro doesn't exist doesn't work in strict mode -g, --greedy          # Always enable greedy for every macro invocation -D, --discard         # Discard all output